MRCIEU/COVIDITY_ProbQBA/README.md

 ## COVIDITY Project - Probabalistic bias analysis for selection bias in COVID-19 testing

 This repository contains the scripts needed to perform the probabalistic bias analyses for selection bias due to missing data reported in the associated paper ("Accounting for bias due to outcome data missing not at random: comparison and illustration of two approaches to probabilistic bias analysis: a simulation study").
-This includes scripts to generate the simulated datasets and then analyse these simulations, plus scripts applying these methods to UK BioBank data.
+This includes scripts to generate the simulated datasets and then analyse these simulations, plus scripts applying these methods to UK Biobank data.

 Code for the Not-At-Random Fully Conditional Specification (NARFCS) method is available in both R (.r) and Stata (.do), while code for the Bayesian selection model method is only available in R.